-Brown's School of Public Health and the Watson Institute for International and Public Affairs offer a Master of Public Health (MPH) and Master of Public Affairs (MPA) dual degree program.
+Brown's School of Public Health and the Watson Institute for International and Public Affairs offer a Master of Public Health (MPH) and Master of Public Affairs (MPA) joint degree program.
 This rigorous and innovative program offers highly qualified applicants the opportunity to gain training in public health and public policy to prepare them to address the critical health policy issues in the United States and throughout the world.
-The MPH/MPA program includes 21 courses, study at a global policy site as well as a Master's level thesis.
+The MPH/MPA program includes 21 courses, study at a global policy site as well as a master's-level thesis.
 Students can typically complete the program in two years.
 The program begins with MPA orientation and summer session courses early in June.

 Requirements are detailed on this page.

 For details about applying for the MPH/MPA degree, see the MPH website.